Tallulah Bankhead: The Ford Lucille Ball-Desi Arnaz Show

-Bankhead's most popular and perhaps best remembered television appearance was the December 3, 1957, The Ford Lucille Ball-Desi Arnaz Show.
-Bankhead played herself in the classic episode titled "The Celebrity Next Door".
+Bankhead's most popular and perhaps best remembered television appearance was the December 3, 1957 episode of The Ford Lucille Ball-Desi Arnaz Show.
+She played herself in the classic episode, "The Celebrity Next Door".
 The part was originally slated for Bette Davis, but Davis had to bow out after cracking a vertebra.
 Lucille Ball was reportedly a fan of Bankhead and did a good impression of her.
-By the time the episode was filmed, however, both Ball and Desi Arnaz were deeply frustrated by Bankhead's behavior during rehearsals.
+By the time the episode was filmed, however, both Ball and Desi Arnaz were deeply frustrated by Bankhead's off-camera behavior during rehearsals.
 It took her three hours to "wake up" once she arrived on the set and she often seemed drunk.
 She also refused to listen to the director and she did not like rehearsing.
 Ball and Arnaz apparently did not know about Bankhead's antipathy to rehearsals or her ability to memorize a script quickly.
-After rehearsals, the filming of the episode proceeded without a hitch and Ball congratulated Bankhead on her performance.
+After rehearsals, the filming of the episode proceeded without a hitch, and Ball congratulated Bankhead on her performance.

 Last years on stage

 In 1956, Bankhead appeared as Blanche DuBois (a character inspired by her) in a revival of Tennessee Williams' A Streetcar Named Desire (1947).
-Williams had wanted Bankhead for the original production, but she turned it down.
-Tennessee Williams himself (they were close friends) called her Blanche "the worst I have seen", accusing her of ruining the role to appease her fans who wanted camp.
+Williams (a close friend) had wanted Bankhead for the original production, but she turned it down.
+He called her Blanche "the worst I have seen", accusing her of ruining the role to appease her fans who wanted camp.
 She agreed with this verdict, and made an effort to conquer the audience which her own legend had drawn about her, giving a performance two weeks later of which he remarked: "I'm not ashamed to say that I shed tears almost all the way through and that when the play was finished I rushed up to her and fell to my knees at her feet.
 The human drama, the play of a woman's great valor and an artist's truth, her own, far superseded, and even eclipsed, to my eye, the performance of my own play."
 The director remarked that her performance exceeded those of Jessica Tandy and Vivien Leigh in the role.
 However, the initial reviews had decided the production's fate, and the producer pulled the plug after 15 performances.